mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 ---

 4. Question ID: 94815954 (Topic: Taxpayer Filing Status)

 Elise's husband died on May 1, 2023.
 She has one dependent son, aged 18.
 What is the most beneficial filing status for Elise in 2023, assuming she does not remarry before year-end?

-A. **Married Filing Jointly correct**
+A. Married Filing Jointly. correct
-B. Qualifying surviving spouse (QSS) wrong
+B. Qualifying surviving spouse (QSS)
 C. Head of Household
 D. Married Filing Separate

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 66% of students.

 Correct Answer Explanation for A:

 In this scenario, Elise’s best filing status would be "Married Filing Jointly".
 Elise may file as a surviving spouse with her deceased husband in the year that he actually died.
-Then, in the following year, her filing status would be "Qualifying Surviving Spouse" if her child was still her dependent. **If a spouse dies during the year, the couple is still considered married for the whole year.
-The surviving spouse can choose either married filing jointly or married filing separately as her filing status**, assuming she has not remarried. **The executor or administrator must sign the return for the deceased spouse.
-If no one has been appointed as executor or administrator, the surviving spouse signs the joint return and enters “filing as surviving spouse”** on the signature line of Form 1040.
+Then, in the following year, her filing status would be "Qualifying Surviving Spouse" if her child was still her dependent.
+If a spouse dies during the year, the couple is still considered married for the whole year.
+The surviving spouse can choose either married filing jointly or married filing separately as her filing status, assuming she has not remarried.
+The executor or administrator must sign the return for the deceased spouse.
+If no one has been appointed as executor or administrator, the surviving spouse signs the joint return and enters “filing as surviving spouse” on the signature line of Form 1040.

 6. Question ID: 94815911 (Topic: Taxpayer Filing Status)